50 Running Terms: Terminology All Runners Should Know

 #1: Aqua jogging

-Also called pool running or deep water running, this is a popular type of cross-training for runners that involves running against the resistance of water in the deep end of the pool (or natural body of water), where your feet can’t touch the bottom.
+Also called pool running or deep water running, aqua running is a popular type of cross-training for runners that involves running against water resistance in the pool’s deep end (or natural body of water), where your feet canโ€™t touch the bottom.

-A flotation belt is typically used although not always.
+A flotation belt is typically used, although not always.ย

 #2: Base Mileage